* German GDP drop worst since 2009, France also contracts

 Barclays commodities analyst Miswin Mahesh.
 "It's been a macro

 sell-off this morning with the GDP numbers coming out rather

 than any fundamental move in itself.
 Most asset classes have

 MSCI's all-country world equity index fell

-The Dow Jones industrial average was up 1.85 points,
+The Dow Jones industrial average was down 15.75

 Oil prices initially fell after euro zone figures curbed